-In this work, we will study in turn local modal logics, in particular the ones expanding the Product logic.
-It is known that the transitive expansion of the logic over the standard algebra with a crisp accessibility is undecidable \cite{Vi20}, and, on the other hand, that the set of theorems of the modal logic arising from models valued over the standard algebra (with a valued accessibility relation) is decidable \cite{CeEs22}.
-This second result serves us of inspiration to study the local product logic with a valued accessibility relation: in the last section of this paper, we extend \cite{CeEs22} and prove the completeness of the logic over the whole variety of product algebras with respect to that over the standard product algebra, and the decidability of the logical entailment.
-However, as we will explain later on, this approach is of little help for studying the logics arising from models with a crisp accessibility relation, which is of much interest since this is the modal logic whose class of Kripke frames is the classical one.
+In contrast, comparatively little is known about local modal logics.
+For product logic, it is known that the transitive modal extension over the standard algebra with crisp accessibility is undecidable \cite{Vi20}.
+On the other hand, the set of theorems of the modal logic based on valued accessibility over the standard algebra is decidable \cite{CeEs22}.
+This latter result provides one of the motivations for the present work.
+In Section \ref{sec:valued}, we extend the techniques developed in \cite{CeEs22} to prove completeness with respect to the standard product algebra for the full class of product algebras (Theorem \ref{th:standardCompVal}), together with decidability of the corresponding local consequence relation (Theorem \ref{th:decVal}).
+As we later explain, however, these techniques do not extend to the crisp case, which is especially significant because crisp accessibility corresponds precisely to the classical notion of Kripke frame.

-In a neighboring context, G\"odel based local modal logics (both with a crisp and a valued accessibility relation) are known to be decidable \cite{CaMeRo17}, even if the usual semantics lacks the finite model property, but again, the solution is very specific to the G\"odel case and has little application to the product one.